GLPC Strategy & Vision

 Finally an assessment is made on HOW TO FUND THE PLAN, essentially a debate about which approved projects are essential on the scale and in the timescale proposed.
 We also consider the extent (if any) to which reserves may be drawn down, or – conversely - augmented for asset maintenance and management.
 These decisions precede and inform the anticipated level of precept that should be set.

-To read the Strategy & Vision Plan in Full
+To read the Strategy and Vision Plan in Full